Breast Cancer Screening Program

 Unfortunately, some women have very few of these risk factors and still develop breast cancer.
 That is why regular screening is important.
 High breast density is a strong risk factor for developing cancer and can make it harder for radiologists to see cancer on a mammogram.

 Why Is Image Quality Important For Mammograms?

 High-quality images make it easier for radiologists to find cancer.
-That’s why we use Breast Density Analysis software at Palms Imaging Center.
+That’s why, in your search for a cancer center in Ventura, CA, we utilize Breast Density Analysis software at Palms Imaging Center.
 This revolutionary software uses artificial intelligence to help technologists monitor the image quality of every single mammogram.
 This technology helps ensure that the whole breast is imaged, avoiding common issues that can obscure a cancer, such as skin folds.

 About Breast Density